Welcome!

 A self-professed Southern culture junkie, Anna grew up in North Mississippi in the small town of Hernando, located between the Chickasaw river bluffs of Memphis and Delta farmlands—an area with a complex history that yielded its legendary food and arts culture.

-Anna explores the world through music, words, photography, and video, facilitating culture & heritage projects and programs that aid in the preservation and promotion of Southern music and folkways.
+Raised on a steady diet of three-part harmonies and Memphis soul, Anna explores the world through music, words, photography, and video, facilitating culture & heritage projects and programs that aid in preserving and promoting Southern music and folkways.

-As a proud Kentucky Arts Council Community Scholar and Kentucky Arts Council Performing Artist Directory member, she continues to explore the diversity of the Southern experience in the Appalachian region through speaking and writing opportunities, with the sharing of stories through oral histories and video projects, and through song with regional musical performances.
+Anna continues to explore the diversity of the Southern experience in the Appalachian region through speaking and writing opportunities, sharing stories through oral histories and video projects, and performing regionally.

-She is currently honing her craft in the year-long Poetry Gauntlet workshop at The Carnegie Center and is in the midst of a co-writing album project called Thinking Like a Mountain.
+She recently completed the year-long Poetry Gauntlet workshop at The Carnegie Center and is in the midst of a co-writing album project called Thinking Like a Mountain.

 MEAT AND THREE